Alistair Petrie: Screen

 Also in television, Petrie has portrayed Geoff in Channel 4's Utopia, Alexander "Sandy" Langbourne in The Night Manager, and Robert Greenlaw in BBC1's Undercover.
 He played the role of Major James Sholto in the second episode of Season 3 of the BBC TV series Sherlock, which aired on 5 January 2014.

 In 2018, he played Dr. Stephen Stanley in The Terror (based on the novel of the same name), a supernatural horror series about Franklin's lost expedition.
 In 2019, Petrie began playing Mr. Groff in the Netflix original comedy-drama series Sex Education.

 Personal life

 Petrie is married to actress Lucy Scott, with whom he has three sons.

 Petrie is an Ambassador for Borne, a medical research charity looking to identify the causes of premature birth.
 In 2007, he and his wife swam the English Channel to fundraise for the charity, becoming the first married couple to complete the crossing.

+Petrie is close friends with actor Connor Swindells, his former costar and on-screen son.
+He officiated Swindells' marriage to actress Amber Anderson.